The Endless River: Promotion

 Pink Floyd were affected by the sale of EMI to the Universal Music Group, which lasted from 2011 to 2013.
 The European Commission and the Federal Trade Commission approved the sale with conditions, including the sale of certain EMI assets.
 Pink Floyd, along with many other bands under the EMI roster, were transferred to different labels during the process.
 The Parlophone Label Group was formed under Parlophone as one of many assets to be sold off by Universal following the acquisition of EMI, with Pink Floyd transferred to the Parlophone Label Group during the sale.
-The Warner Music Group, in 2013, struck a deal with Universal to buy the Parlophone label Group from EMI, acquiring publishing rights to Pink Floyd's back catalog and future releases in the process.
+The Warner Music Group, in 2013, struck a deal with Universal to buy the Parlophone Label Group from EMI, acquiring publishing rights to Pink Floyd's back catalog and future releases in the process.

 In a tweet on 5 July 2014, Samson released the album title and a projected release window of October 2014 to pre-empt a tabloid newspaper report.
 The announcement was followed by backing vocalist Durga McBroom posting a photo of her alongside Gilmour in the recording studio.
 Details about The Endless River were announced on Pink Floyd's website on 7 July.

 Pink Floyd and Parlophone unveiled The Endless River on 22 September 2014, including the release date, artwork and track listing, accompanied by a promotional website, a hyperstitial for the Pink Floyd website.
 The site featured an artist's statement, photographs from the Division Bell sessions, pre-order details and two teasers, one featuring a 30-second snippet of "It's What We Do", and a television advertisement, featuring the album's geometric-based artwork.
 Pre-orders on physical and digital formats started the same day.
 Prominent installations of the album's artwork were placed around the world, including a four-sided 8m tall billboard placed in South Bank, London, and large-scale poster advertisements in cities such as Berlin, Paris, Los Angeles, Milan, New York and Sydney.

-The album's only single, "Louder than Words", premiered on Chris Evans' breakfast show on BBC Radio 2 as a shortened radio edit.
+The only single, "Louder than Words", premiered on Chris Evans' breakfast show on BBC Radio 2 as a shortened radio edit.
 Gilmour and Mason appeared in an interview for BBC Radio 6 Music to promote the album and to discuss Wright's contributions.
 The track "Allons-y (1)" was made available to download from the iTunes Store on 4 November 2014.
 In the week before release, The Endless River became the most pre-ordered album in Amazon UK's history; the following week, the record was broken by III by Take That.
 There was no Endless River tour, as Gilmour said it was impossible without Wright.